-This Italian Beef Ragu Recipe is the perfect family dinner recipe.
-It cooks up in under 50 minutes, making it the perfect quick, yet satisfying dinner for a crowd.
+This Beef Ragu is the perfect family dinner recipe.
+It cooks up in under 50 minutes in the Instant Pot or pressure cooker, making it a delicious quick, yet satisfying dinner for a crowd.

-Satisfying comfort food doesn’t need to mean hassle, hard work, and lots of time in the kitchen.
-This Italian Beef Ragu is ready in under an hour and only takes 7 steps!
-It’s the perfect recipe for a Sunday dinner with family or friends.
+Satisfying comfort food doesn't need to mean hassle, hard work, and lots of time in the kitchen.
+This Beef Ragu made in the pressure cooker or Instant Pot, so it is ready in under an hour and only takes 7 steps!
+It's the perfect recipe for a Sunday dinner with family or friends.
 Serve it over tagliatelle, pappardelle, or any other egg-based pasta!

 The first time I tried ragu was 2 years ago.
 It was a mid-summer evening and we were at RARE in downtown Fort Collins with friends.